-In addition to the Forbes campus in Thomasville, GA, the RN-BSN program is also offered to Registered Nurses in Moultrie, GA, Tallahassee, FL, and the People's Republic of China.
+In addition to the Forbes campus in Thomasville, GA, the RN-BSN program is also offered to Registered Nurses in Moultrie, GA and Tallahassee, FL.
+Classes for these satellite campuses are dependent upon acceptance of a full cohort of students.
+The RN-BSN program is also offered in the People's Republic of China.
 The Thomas University China Program is approved by the Ministry of Education of the People's Republic of China.